Chat with us, powered by LiveChat

 Can a Tripsitter Use Psychedelics Themselves?

 What matters is the intention behind the choice.
 Why is the facilitator dosing?
 Does it genuinely aid their ability to support you?
-A facilitator microdosing to stay more attuned and present is different from one who doses for more selfish reasons.
+A facilitator microdosing to become attuned is different from one who doses for more selfish reasons.

 You might want to ask: